Iran raises death toll to 54 from new coronavirus

 Jahanpour said in his daily briefing that the number of cases is “still inclining” across Iran.

 Of the 385 newly confirmed cases, 170 are in Tehran, where schools and cinemas have remained closed for the second week.
 Public buses and the metro are still operating, but are being disinfected daily there.
+Authorities also doused busy streets in the capital.

 The ministry spokesman said that 44 cases were also confirmed for the first time in the central Markazi province.